JacobMadeley/cp3407-project-v2024/README.md

 ### Iteration 1 [duration 4-7 weeks] (19/02/2024 - 17/03/2024

 - Goal is to have 2 iterations during a trimester of teaching.
-- Update the following during each week prac session
+- Update the following during each week prac session.
-- During prac's, you may experiment with using other GitHub ways of tracking changes, e.g. via pull requests.
+- The use of GitHub to track the progress of the project, and help ensure the team can keep track of the prioritised user stories to produce a .

 1. [user_stories_dashboard_and_reporting](./user_stories/user_story_dashboard_and_reporting.md), Priority: 5 ( Med ), Estimation: 2 ( 1 day = 5 production days )
 2. [user_stories_inventory_management](./user_stories/user_story_inventory_management.md), Priority: 2 ( high ), Estimation: 4 ( 1 day = 5 production days )